ng-Classic/ng-classic/aio/content/guide/standalone-components.md

 This isn't usually a problem but sometimes circular references are unavoidable.
 For example, when class 'A' refers to class 'B' and 'B' refers to 'A'.
 One of them has to be defined first.

-The Angular `forwardRef()` function creates an indirect reference that Angular can resolve later.
+The Angular Classic`forwardRef()` function creates an indirect reference that Angular Classiccan resolve later.

 For example, this situation happens when a standalone parent component imports a standalone child component and vice-versa.
 You can resolve this circular dependency issue by using the `forwardRef` function.